mhaugrud/msumcspy/_sources/MoreAboutIteration/RandomlyWalkingTurtles.rst

     wn.exitonclick()

 We could have written this program without using a boolean function.
-You might want to try to rewrite it using a complex condition on the while statement.
-However, using a boolean function makes the program much more readable and easier to understand.
+However you would need a rather complex condition on the while statement.
+Using a boolean function makes the program much more readable and easier to understand.
 It also gives us another tool to use if this was a larger program and we needed to have a check for whether the turtle was still in the screen in another part of the program.
 Another advantage is that if you ever need to write a similar program, you can reuse this function with confidence the next time you need it.
 Breaking up this program into a couple of parts is another example of functional decomposition.

+.. admonition:: Modify the program ...

+   Instead of going left or right on each move, allow the turtle to go straight ahead.

+   - In line 26, change the randomrange from 2 to 3.
+The the coin now has 3 sides!

+   - In line 29, change the else to elif and check to see if the value of coin is 1.

 .. index:: 3n + 1 sequence